Direction + Alignment + Commitment (DAC) = Leadership

 - We make the success of the group — not just our individual success — a priority.

-2. If you learn that the group has low levels of direction, alignment, or commitment, dig a bit deeper.
+2. If you find that the group has low levels of direction, alignment, or commitment, dig a bit deeper.

 Some factors that contribute to weak DAC include:

 - Direction hasn’t been articulated or talked about.

 - We jump into tasks and projects without a plan or without connecting the plan to others’ work.

 - We don’t bring in others with relevant expertise or manage work assignments effectively.